Alisafa60/shipping-ops-platform/README.md

 - Stock can be allocated into existing shipments or moved directly into loaded items
 - Embedded product/item images can be extracted from imported Excel files and linked to shipment items
 - Excel imports are previewed, validated, and reviewed before apply
+- Shipment items can be imported from Excel files or created manually through operational workflows
 - Invoice totals are calculated from payments, refunds, exchange rates, discounts, and commissions
 - User capabilities are controlled through a configurable permission matrix